linode/docs/docs/security/authentication/two-factor-authentication/how-to-use-one-time-passwords-for-two-factor-authentication-with-ssh-on-ubuntu/index.md

 ## Before You Begin

-1. This guide is meant to be used with a Linode running Ubuntu 18.04.
-Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for [setting your Linode's hostname](/docs/getting-started/#set-the-hostname), [updating your system's hosts file](/docs/getting-started/#update-your-system-s-hosts-file) and [timezone](/docs/getting-started/#set-the-timezone).
+1. This guide is meant to be used with a Linode running Ubuntu 18.04 LTS.
+Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for [setting your Linode's hostname](/docs/getting-started/#set-the-hostname), [updating your system's hosts file](/docs/getting-started/#update-your-system-s-hosts-file), and setting the [timezone](/docs/getting-started/#set-the-timezone).

-2. Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to [create a standard user account](/docs/security/securing-your-server/#add-a-limited-user-account), and [remove unnecessary network services](/docs/security/securing-your-server/#remove-unused-network-facing-services).
+1. Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) guide to [create a standard user account](/docs/security/securing-your-server/#add-a-limited-user-account), and [remove unnecessary network services](/docs/security/securing-your-server/#remove-unused-network-facing-services).
 This guide will explain a different way to harden SSH access, but you can also [use public key authentication](/docs/security/securing-your-server/#create-an-authentication-key-pair) in addition for even greater protection.
-That method will be covered in the optional section [Combine Two-Factor and Public Key Authentication](#combine-two-factor-and-public-key-authentication-optional).
+That method will be covered in the optional section, [Combine Two-Factor and Public Key Authentication](#combine-two-factor-and-public-key-authentication-optional).

     {{< note >}}
 If you plan on [combining two-factor and public key authentication](#combine-two-factor-and-public-key-authentication-optional), ensure you [upload your computer's public key](/docs/security/securing-your-server/#create-an-authentication-key-pair) to your Linode's [standard user account](/docs/security/securing-your-server/#add-a-limited-user-account) before beginning the steps in this guide.
     {{</ note >}}

-3. You will need a smartphone or another client device with an authenticator application such as [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) or [Authy](https://www.authy.com/).
+1. You will need a smartphone or another client device with an authenticator application such as [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) or [Authy](https://www.authy.com/).
 Many other options exist, and this guide should be compatible with nearly all of them.

-4. Update your system:
+1. Update your system:

         sudo apt-get update && sudo apt-get upgrade